 The smoke from the Christmas candles caused the tinsel to turn into a black color on one side, which didn’t look very attractive.

 People began to experiment on different ways tinsel was could be made.

 They tried to create tinsel with tin and lead, which they hoped would preserve its shininess.

 However this mixture made the tinsel heavy and it broke apart easily, which wasn’t much use for decorating your tree with.

 Tinsel made its first public appearance in England in 1846.

 Queen Victoria and Prince Albert were illustrated in the Illustrated London News, standing with their children around a Christmas tree decorated with tinsel, candles, and small bead ornaments.

-Because of Queen Victoria’s popularity, the Royal family’s decorated tree became the height of fashion sweeping through both the British and East Coast American Societies.”
+Because of Queen Victoria’s popularity, the Royal family’s decorated tree became the height of fashion sweeping through both the British and East Coast American Societies.

 According to the Oxford Dictionary; the word tinsel comes from an Old French word “estincele”, which means sparkle.

-This shiny decorative material is a great toy to your pets, especially for playful pets such as cats and dogs, although it is dangerous for them to eat, which they most likely would try, so be careful!
+This shiny decorative material is a great toy for your pets, especially for playful pets such as cats and dogs, although it is dangerous for them to eat, which they most likely would try, so be careful!